Do you find it difficult to understand speech while using hearing aids?

 The Power of Auditory Training

-Research shows that auditory training can lead to significant improvements in speech perception, even for those with hearing loss.
+Research shows that auditory training can significantly improve speech perception, even for those with hearing loss.
 The underlying principle of auditory training is neuroplasticity—the brain’s ability to reorganize itself and form new neural connections in response to learning and experience.
 Through targeted exercises, auditory training aims to promote beneficial changes in neural networks related to auditory processing.

 It’s never too late to start!